 - The budget supports the company’s mission, vision, values, goals, and objectives.
 To be included in the budget, items should tie into and support overall company goals.
 If you can’t effectively demonstrate how an item enables a particular goal, you should question its merit.

 - Tools for measuring performance.
-A budget is useful only if you update it regularly, so it accurately reflects actual spending.
+A budget is useful only if you update it regularly to reflect actual spending accurately.
 To understand how the company is doing related to its business plan, we compare actuals to budget projections to determine if any changes in strategy are necessary.

 - Provides you with an early warning for potential problems.
 For example, when your budget and take a “big picture” view, you will see potential money problems in advance and be able to make adjustments before the problem appears.

 - It helps you determine if you can take debt and how much.
 Taking debt is not necessarily bad if it is necessary or you can afford it.
-Budgeting shows you how much a debt load you can realistically take without being stressed or if taking the debt load is worth it.
+Budgeting shows you how much debt you can take without stress or if it is worth it.

 The Big Picture

-Creating a budget takes management away from its short-term, day-to-day management of the business and forces it to think longer-term.
-This is the chief goal of budgeting, even if management does not succeed in meeting its goals as outlined in the budget – at least it is thinking about the company’s competitive and financial position and how to improve it.
+Creating a budget takes management from its short-ty management of the business and finger-term.
+This is the chief goal of budgeting, even if management does not meet its goals as outlined in the budget – at least it is thinking about the company’s competitive and financial position and how to improve it.
 This ensures the team is focused on delivering quality services to clients while at the same time keeping an eye on the bottom line.